Hidden activations know when self-report does not

 The 30-claim MAUD audit packet is frozen at data/annotations/maud_human_audit_packet.jsonl.
 Completed expert labels would convert MAUD's claim from "stable across two LLM judges" to "stable across two LLM judges, anchored to expert legal labels," or expose a systematic disagreement worth knowing about.
 Either outcome is publishable.

-Matched-generation transfer that does not collapse
+Matched-generation transfer

 Layer sweep and second model family